-We will use Compound.finance as an example of crypto fixed income.
-It has become a popular Decentral Finance (DeFi) product and is managing ca 150 million USD of crypto assets as a decentralized money market fund.
+We will use Compound as an example of crypto fixed income.
+It has become a popular Decentral Finance (DeFi) product and manages ca 150 million USD of crypto assets as a decentralized money market fund.

 This article focuses first on the Compound review.
 After that, we look at the gaps between the Compound and traditional fixed income market.

 Compound Review – Interest Rate

 Compound emulates money market funds via smart contracts: